eternnoir/pyTelegramBotAPI/README.md

 def handle_text_doc(message)
 	pass
 ```
-*Note: all handlers are tested in the order in which they were declared*
+**Important: all handlers are tested in the order in which they were declared**
 #### TeleBot
 ```python
 import telebot